When it is time to leave… and we don’t

 I say, if you are not happy and nothing seems to be changing (and won’t change), do not dig the ground deeper under your feet.
 The deeper hole you dig, the harder it is to get out.
 The longer you dig, the deeper the hole becomes, and the longer you will feel miserable.
 Is this what your idea of ‘happily ever after’ is about - to sit in a deep hole and feel miserable?
 If not, then it is time to leave.

 Let’s take a look at this graph.
 It shows how our ability to leave is connected to the amount of BS we are willing to tolerate.
-The red line represents what we USUALLY do and the blue one – what we should be doing instead.
+The pink line represents what we USUALLY do and the green one – what we should be doing instead.

 Let’s take a closer look to understand what it all means.

 You see, there are times when we need to pause for a second and reflect on where we are with our current relationship: is this the final destination of where we would like to be?
 Is this what we were hoping for?
 Is our heart happy or is it trying to tell us something?

 Our inability to bail out on a relationship is linked to 1) our ability to tolerate the intolerable and 2) neediness for the relationship.
 The needier and more desperate we are, the higher our level of tolerance and therefore –the amount of time we stay (the pink line on the graph).
 It will sure require loads and loads of BS to finally bring us to a breaking point to leave.

 The ‘critical point’ on the chart is the turning point when we feel like we have finally had ‘enough’.
 The tolerance curve stops its upward movement and begins moving in the direction of where it should have been xxx months or years ago – the growing desire to leave.

 If you were to think honestly of your current dating/relationship pattern, which line would it reflect?

 I do not want anyone to be stuck in a situation where the reaching of a critical point is seen as the only point at which we think we should leave.